 The Office of the Registrar will not issue official documents such as transcripts or parchments when restrictions are on file.

 T4A Statement of Pension, Retirement, Annuity, and Other Income

 If you received financial assistance from Camosun in the form of a grant, bursary or award, a T4A for tax purposes will be issued to you (by mail) for the cumulative amount.
-This may include, but not limited to, Adult Upgrading Grants (AUG), bursaries, scholarships, or other awards received through the College within the tax (calendar) year.
+This may include, but is not limited to, Adult Upgrading Grants (AUG), bursaries, scholarships, or other awards received through the College within the tax (calendar) year.
 Amounts on T4As are considered ‘other income’.
 For more information check with Canada Revenue Agency.

 T2202 Tuition and Enrolment Certificate (previously T2202A)